Discover the Places of Sundarbans

 Visit villages to observe villagers' ways of living with nature.
 Try traditional fishing or handicrafts.
 Eco-tourism activities benefit local communities and ensure that tourism is sustainable for everyone without damaging the planet.

-Aside from safaris, it is also possible to kayak down narrow canyons or trek along nature trails.
+Options: Aside from safaris, it is also possible to kayak down narrow canyons or trek along nature trails.
 These environmentally friendly activities let you observe the scenery at close range.
 In fact, sustainable tourism preserves the forest for the coming generations.

-Practical Travel Tips for Visiting the Sundarbans
+Practical Travel Tipsfor Visiting the Sundarbans

-Getting There: Transportation and Accessibility
+Getting There Transportation and Accessibility

 Accommodation Options